kunalparmar/kit-deploymentizer/README.md

 ```

 #### Plugin For ENV configuration
-The plugin module should export a class that will be instantiated passing in any
+The plugin module should export a class that will be instantiated passing in any parameters defined in the
-parameters defined in the the kit configuration file loaded by the deploymentizer.
+kit configuration file loaded by the deploymentizer to the objects constructor.

-The class must contain a function named `fetch`, accepting the parameters `( serviceName, environment, cluster )`.
+The class must contain a function named `fetch`, accepting the parameters `( service, cluster )`.
+Service is the resource container object, and cluster is the cluster name as defined by the `ClusterNamespace.metadata.name`.

 Example usage:
 ```
 const envConfig = new EnvConfig(options);
-envConfig.fetch( serviceName, environment, cluster );
+envConfig.fetch( serviceName, cluster );
 ```
 The `fetch` function must return a Promise.
 Promises will be converted to bluebird promise via `Promise.resolve(envService.fetch( serviceName, environment, cluster ))`